Skip to Content

 Requires a View of the Sky

-When it does become available for RVers, Starlink internet will (of course) require a view of the sky to work.
-So again, parking under large trees (like if you want to help keep your RV cool in the summer) would render your Starlink internet insufficient at best.
+Starlink internet does (of course) require a view of the sky to work.
+So again, parking under large trees (like if you want to help keep your RV cool in the summer) renders your Starlink internet insufficient at best.

 Photo of an RV parked under tree coverage